A Note From The Founder

 I now channel these experiences to guide others towards liberation, relational healing to self, land, others, and radical self-care.
 I help individuals divest from the hooks of capitalism, perfectionism, and colonial thinking through somatic and spiritual resourcing, empowerment, and agency, strengthening their intuition, inner wisdom/guidance, and community building.

-The collective interconnectedness, empathy, compassion, and overall collective well-being is accomplished through our own individual healing.
+The collective interconnectedness, empathy, compassion, and overall collective well-being is accomplished through our own individual healing while in community.
 My vision is to cultivate a space for individual and collective healing where we all can embody love, joy, and compassion.
+This journey isn’t just personal; it’s ancestral, spiritual, and political.
+I don’t just do this work; I live it.
+And I’d be honored to walk alongside you as you explore yours.

 In liberation and community,